-Aside- a secret comment from an actor directly to the audience that the other characters cannot hear.
+Aside a secret comment from an actor directly to the audience that the other characters cannot hear.

-Baritone- the middle singing range of the male voice.
-Gregory Dahl (Belcore) is an example of this vocal range.
+Baritone- the middle singing range of the male voice. is an example of this vocal range.

 Bass- the lowest singing range of the male voice.
-Terry Hodges (Dr. Dulcamara) is an example of this vocal range.